jzy-123/BioD2C/README.md

 ## Train
 You may also choose to retrain the model.
 The hyperparameters required for training are provided in `train_stage_1.sh` and `train_stage_2.sh`.
 Run these two files separately to complete the first and second stages of training.

+## Acknowledgment
+The code is based on [PMC-CLIP](https://github.com/WeixiongLin/PMC-CLIP) and the [LLaMA](https://github.com/meta-llama/llama) series of models.
+We thank the authors for their open-sourced code and encourage users to cite their works when applicable.

 ## Citation
 If you use this code, our pre-trained model weights, or the BioVGQ dataset, please cite our [paper](https://arxiv.org/abs/2503.02476).